BerkaySarpkaya/Stock-Price-Combined-Models/README.md

 ## Stock-Price-Combined-Models
-This is a Stock Price Prediction Project with multiple models in order to compare the results.
+This is a Stock Price Prediction Project with multiple models including LSTM and Prophet in order to compare the results.
 Data is derived from AlphaVantage.com through its API.

 <!--ts-->
 * [Objective](#Objective)